 Viola Benz, Master of Arts in Public History at the Freie Universität Berlin (the Free University in Berlin), study of modern and recent history, the didactics of history and culture management.
 Bachelor of Arts in culture and business, with a focus on history, at the University of Mannheim and the Univerzita Karlova in Prague (Czech Republic).
 Involved in different cultural projects at the Kulturamt Mannheim (the Mannheim culture bureau); project assistant at the culture office of the Rhine-Neckar metropolitan region, and the creation of an anniversary exhibition of IG Metall, Berlin-Brandenburg-Saxony.
 Traineeship in project management at the beier+wellach exhibition bureau.

 Viola Benz has been involved in PEACE LINE since the beginning.
-Last year she was mainly responsible for the Green Route, since January 2021 she has also taken over the project coordination.
+In 2020 she was mainly responsible for the Green Route, since January 2021 she has also taken over the project coordination.

-At the PEACE LINE project, he is responsible for the Blue Route from St. Petersburg to Usedom.
+At the PEACE LINE project, he is responsible for the Blue Route.

 Stefan Finkele, Master of Arts in Public History at Free University of Berlin.
 Bachelor of Arts in European Cultural History and History at University of Augsburg and Université d’Orléans in France.
 Before joining PEACE LINE, he worked in the Communism History Department of the Federal Foundation for the Study of the Communist Dictatorship in Eastern Germany, based in Berlin.
 As a guide at Berlin Underworlds Association, he spent much of his working time in bunkers, bringing contemporary history closer to their visitors.

-At PEACE LINE, Stefan Finkele is responsible for the Green Route from Berlin to Niederbronn-les-Bains.
+At PEACE LINE, Stefan Finkele is responsible for the Green and Yellow Route.

-In the PEACE LINE team, she is responsible for monitoring the budget and supporting the operative project management.
+Natascha Lucht is responsible for monitoring the budget and supporting the operative project management.
 She is also the responsible person for our social media activities.